 Change of Use

-If your property has changed from a domestic banded property to a business rated property, please use the form below to tell us.
+If your property has changed from a domestic-banded property to any other type of business-rated property, please use the form below to tell us.

 If you are changing the use of your property you should continue to pay as per your latest demand notice (bill).
 Once the change has been completed, any payments made will be transferred to the correct account.